Updated: August 6, 2024

 • message contains non-critical, additional information for users.

-Radio button, step input, and input in regular state
+Radio button, step input, and input in the 'None' state

-Radio button, step input, and input in regular state
+Radio button, step input, and input in the 'None' state

-This color stands for a good, positive situation, or for the successful completion of a task.
+This state stands for a good, positive situation, or for the successful completion of a task.

 • You want to highlight a good or positive status.